oVirt/ovirt-site/source/release/3.4.1/index.html.md

  - db upgrade fails if there's a subscription to VDS_HIGH_NETWORK_USE event
  - [BUG] can't boot vm with cloud-init data submitted as json via REST api

+### oVirt Iso Uploader

+* [engine-iso-uploader] INFO: Use the -h option to see usage - when put incorrect iso domain
+ - The ISO uploader assumes that the storage domain uses NFS

+### oVirt Image Uploader

+* Man page for rhevm-image-uploader is missing options

+### oVirt Hosted Engine Setup

+* hosted-engine fails when cdrom is chosen as the source for the installation.
+ - hosted-engine-setup fails at "Waiting for cluster to become operational"
+ - hosted-engine script fails with Traceback when cluster doesn't return a CPU type

+### oVirt Hosted Engine HA

+* agent dies while monitoring the engine

 ### VDSM

 ### ovirt-node-plugin-vdsm